teelur/budget-board/README.md

 A simple app for tracking monthly spending and working towards financial goals.

+## Getting Started

+Check out the [wiki](https://budgetboard.net/) for instructions on how to setup Budget Board.

 ## About The Project

 I created this app to be a self-hosted alternative to the now-shut-down personal finance app Mint.